 Non-traded REITs are complicated and often risky investments which should only be sold to high-net worth and sophisticated investors.

 Aside from the risks of investing in non-traded REITs, brokerage firms continue to push this type of investment because of the high commissions associated with their sale and creation.
-Brokerage firms generally make between 7-10% for selling a non-traded REIT, which is far in excess of the typical commission for more traditional investment types.
+Brokerage firms generally make between 7-10% for selling a non-traded REIT, which is far more than the typical commission for more traditional investment types.
 They are also illiquid, meaning they aren’t listed on any exchange and when you are ready to sell, there may not be a buyer.
 If there is a buyer, you may end up selling your shares at a loss.

 Fortunately, FINRA does provide an arbitration forum for investors to resolve such disputes.
-If a broker or brokerage firm makes an unsuitable investment recommendation or fails to adequately disclose the risks associated with an investment they may be found liable for investment losses in a FINRA arbitration claim.
+If a broker or brokerage firm makes an unsuitable investment recommendation or fails to adequately disclose the risks associated with an investment, they may be found liable for investment losses through FINRA arbitration.

-Please contact The White Law Group at 1-888-637-5510 for a free consultation, to determine whether you may be able to recover investment losses incurred as a result of investing in Carter Validus/Sila Realty Trust.
+Please contact The White Law Group at 1-888-637-5510 for a free consultation, to determine whether you may be able to recover investment losses incurred because of investing in Sila Realty Trust.

 The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Seattle, Washington.